 Why did they stop putting “salesperson” on a business card?

-When I went from a Director of a medium sized company to a Director of business development for a much larger company, I thought I was responsible for being the visionary of the future of the company.
-I did not realize that business development was just a fancy way to say that I was the salesperson.
-My position was there to increase numbers, sales, clients, and make the company’s bottom line grow.
-That was basically all that was in the job description.
-There was also no mention of visions or making the world a better place….again just numbers.
+When I went from a Director of a medium-sized company to a Director of Business Development for a much larger company, I thought I was being given the responsibility of being the visionary for the future of the company.
+I did not realize that “business development” was really just a fancy way to say that I was their salesperson.

-Nothing shuts down a conversation quicker than hearing “I’m in sales” or feeling like someone is selling to you.
-I had someone leave me a voicemail earlier this week that went like this “Hi, I was just calling to congratulate you on your new baby.
+“Hi, I was just calling to congratulate you on your new baby.
 I don’t think I saw on Facebook if it was a boy or a girl.
-Oh by the way if you know of anyone who is interested in my services please give me a call”.
+Oh, by the way, if you know of anyone who is interested in my services, please give me a call.”

-First, anyone who spends 5 seconds on my Facebook page sees an overwhelming presence of my daughter’s photos and female references.
-Second, you used my 3 month old as an excuse to call and try to sell me?
+Firstly, anyone who spends even five seconds on my Facebook page sees an overwhelming number of my daughter’s photos and references to her gender.
+Second, you totally just used my 3-month old as an excuse to call and try to sell me.

-I have also experienced times where I have posted online or announced at a social group that my senior dog is struggling and rather than sympathetic comments I hear “oh my product would take care of that”.
-I am not here to be sold to and it actually has the opposite effect on our relationship when you do that.
+I have also experienced times where I have posted online or announced at a social group that my senior dog is struggling, and, rather than sympathetic comments, people reply with things like,

-So your job is to perfect that relationship with your client and your referral sources.
+So, your job is to perfect that relationship with your current clients, prospects, and referral sources.

 Do not expect to have exclusive relationships with your referral sources or your clients.
-Never make that assumption as it can cause you to become lazy.
-Expect to be competing when given a referral.
-The better you handle that relationship and referral, the more likely that you will have less competition the next time they refer you.
+Never make that assumption; it can cause you to become lazy in your relationship efforts.
+Expect to be competing when given a referral, no matter who it comes from.
+The better you handle that relationship and referral, the more likely you will have less competition the next time they refer you.

-In summary, sales is beyond dead, buying is the only truth.
+Sales is beyond dead.
+Buying is the only truth.

-Buying only occurs from individuals we know, like and trust so a relationship must be formed.
-Relationships are earned not given so do not expect to have clients handed to you, work for this trust and relationship.
-This is how loyalty is formed.
-There are always other individuals peddling similar products, but YOU are the differentiator.
+Buying only occurs when we know, like and trust others.
+For that to happen, a relationship must be formed.
+Remember that relationships are earned, not given, so do not expect to have clients handed to you.
+Work for their trust and relationship to build loyalty.
+There are always other individuals peddling similar products, but YOU are your best differentiator.
 What do you bring to the transaction that no one else can?
 That’s right, your relationship.

-Now, close those sales projections, spreadsheets, and advertising opportunities and go out there and form some relationships.
+Now, stop focusing on those sales projections, close out of those spreadsheets, forget that advertising opportunity, and go out there and form some relationships.